Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Problem Setup

 For any $(n,R_1,R_2)$-code $c_n=\left(f_n,\phi^{(n)}_1,\phi^{(n)}_2\right)$, the induced joint distribution on $\mathcal{M}^{(n)}_1\times\mathcal{M}^{(n)}_2\times\mathcal{X}^n\times\mathcal{Y}_1^n\times\mathcal{Y}_2^n\times\mathcal{Z}^n\times\mathcal{M}^{(n)}_1\times\mathcal{M}^{(n)}_2$ is:

 Our analogy relies on developing a unified perspective on wiretap and GPCs.
-We arrive at the desired unification by defining achievability in a manner that is slightly different from typical definitions.
-Common definitions require the existence of a sequence of codes that achieves reliability (i.e., a vanishing error probability) and security (e.g., a vanishing information leakage).
+We arrive at the desired unification by defining wiretap achievability in a manner slightly different from typical definitions and incorporating a stealth condition \cite{Kramer_EffectiveSecrecy2014,endo2014reliability}.
+Common definitions require the existence of a sequence of codes that achieves reliability (i.e., a vanishing error probability) and security (e.g., vanishing information leakage and stealth measures).
 These are two separate requirements that do not project on one another.
 Namely, a code for the WTBC can be reliable but not secure, secure but not reliable, neither or both.

-We take a different approach and merge the reliability and security requirements into a single requirement on the induced distribution from \eqref{EQ:WTBC_induced_PMF} phrased in terms of total variation.
-Such definitions have been more frequently used in recent years (see, e.g., \cite{Yassaee_fidelity_ISIT2015,Yassaee_random_binning2014}) and seem to originate from \cite{Watanabe_Converses2014}.
-Section \ref{SUBSEC:new_achievability_explained} expounds upon the definition of achievability used herein and shows it is closely related to the, so-to-speak, classic definition.
+We take a different approach and merge the reliability and security criteria into a single requirement on the induced distribution in \eqref{EQ:WTBC_induced_PMF} to approximate a certain target measure (e.g., in total variation or rgence).
+Such definitions have been more frequently used in recent years (see, e.g.,~\cite{Yassaee_fidelity_ISIT2015,Yassaee_random_binning2014}) and seem to originate from~\cite{Watanabe_Converses2014}.
+Section~\ref{SUBSEC:new_achievability_explained} expounds upon the definition of achievability used herein and shows it is closely related to more standard definitions.

 \begin{definition}[WTBC Achievability] A rate pair $(R_1,R_2)\in\mathbb{R}^2_+$ is called achievable if there exists a $\gamma>0$, a probability distribution $q_Z\in\mathcal{P}(\mathcal{Z})$ and a sequence of $(n,R_1,R_2)$-codes $\{c_n\}_{n\in\mathbb{N}}$ such that for any sufficiently large $n$